MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/porting-ndis-to-netadapter-cx.md

 Here are two ways to do the same in your WDF networking client driver.

-The first option is to create a control device object by calling WdfControlDeviceInitAllocate.
-Alternatively, the driver can create a device interface by calling WdfDeviceCreateDeviceInterface with a reference string, as shown here:
+The first option is to create a control device object by calling [**WdfControlDeviceInitAllocate**](https://msdn.microsoft.com/library/windows/hardware/ff545841).
+Alternatively, the driver can create a device interface by calling [**WdfDeviceCreateDeviceInterface**](https://msdn.microsoft.com/library/windows/hardware/ff545935) with a reference string, as shown here:

 ```ManagedCPlusPlus
 DECLARE_CONST_UNICODE_STRING(c_RefString, L"MyRefString");